Get insider access

 The Apple AirPods 3rd generation have an Adaptive EQ feature advertised to adjust the earbuds' sound to how they fit in your ears.
 There's no way to switch it off, so our usual method for testing with sweeps didn't work.
 We tried testing using pink noise with only one earbud at a time, which didn't produce consistent results.
 Ultimately, the frequency response was tested with both earbuds at once by playing music for 30 seconds and the sweeps immediately afterward.
 The results varied a lot depending on the earbuds' positioning, especially as the 3rd gen also fit differently in our test rig's ears than the 2nd gen. However, the final results match our subjective experience with the Apple AirPods 3 more closely than our Early Access results.

 Because of their open-back design, they struggle to reproduce the thump and rumble of low bass.
 The rest of the range is quite well-balanced and bright, with present and detailed voices and lead instruments, although sibilants like S and T sounds are somewhat harsh or piercing.
 Their sound is fairly well-suited for content like audiobooks or podcasts, as well as non-bass-heavy types of music like classical, but genres like EDM or hip-hop sound hollow or empty.
+You can always opt for the newer generation Apple AirPods 4 with Active Noise Cancellation Truly Wireless if you want a similar-fitting bud with better bass extension.
 Like previous generations, the app doesn't include an EQ or presets.
 However, if you're using an iOS device, you can make some adjustments to the sound in the 'Accessibility' tab.

 7.5